Frank Giustra: Lionsgate Entertainment and Thunderbird Entertainment Group

-After he left investment banking in 1996, served as chairman of Lions Gate Entertainment from 1997 to 2003.
+After he left investment banking in 1996, he served as chairman of Lions Gate Entertainment from 1997 to 2003.
 He hoped to capitalize on the growing film industry in Vancouver.
 The company bought a number of small production facilities and distributors.
 Its first success was American Psycho, which began a trend of producing and distributing films far too controversial for the major American studios.
 Other successes included Affliction, Gods and Monsters, Dogma, Crash and the Michael Moore documentary Fahrenheit 9/11, which turned out to be the studio's highest-grossing film.
 In 2000, Giustra left the firm and it was taken over by Jon Feltheimer and Michael Burns.
 Giustra sold most of his stake in Lionsgate in 2003.

 In December 2010, Giustra returned to Lions Gate Entertainment as a member of the board of directors.

 In August 2011, it was announced, by Alcon Entertainment that Ridley Scott would direct the new Blade Runner film.
 Frank Giustra and Tim Gamble, CEO's of Thunderbird Films, will serve as executive producers.

-Giustra is a major shareholder of Thunderbird Entertainment, a pure play content production studio creating award-winning original programming in scripted, factual and animation that includes Atomic Cartoons and Great Pacific Television.
-Based in Vancouver, with offices in Los Angeles, Toronto, Ottawa and London, Thunderbird partners with leading OTT platforms such as Netflix and Amazon Prime and traditional broadcasters like CBC and Discovery.
+Giustra is a major shareholder of Thunderbird Entertainment, a pure play content production studio creating original programming in scripted, factual and animation that includes Atomic Cartoons and Great Pacific Television.
+Based in Vancouver, with offices in Los Angeles, Toronto, Ottawa and London, Thunderbird partners with OTT platforms such as Netflix and Amazon Prime and traditional broadcasters like CBC and Discovery.
 Thunderbird's projects include Highway Thru Hell for Discovery, Oscar winning Blade Runner 2049, CSA winning Kim's Convenience for CBC and Netflix, and the animated Emmy winning series Beat Bugs for Netflix.
 Thunderbird's animation company, Atomic Cartoons is producing Last Kids on Earth based on the New York Times best selling book series for Netflix and is in development on Eerie Elementary and Princesses Wear Pants adaptations as well.